vinicunca/akar/docs/content/docs/2.pohon/2.components/navigation-menu.md

           description: 'Choose a primary and a neutral color from your Tailwind CSS theme.'
         - label: 'Theme'
           icon: 'i-lucide:cog'
-          description: 'You can customize components by using the `class` / `ui` props or in your app.config.ts.'
+          description: 'You can customize components by using the `class` / `pohon` props or in your app.config.ts.'
     - label: Composables
       icon: i-lucide:database
       to: /docs/composables